-1.6 Authorised officers Responsible officer for borrowing/ investment decisions: Mainly

-Chief Accountant - Laurence Woolven

-Deputy Chief Accountant - Anna Russell Also

-Accounting Technician - Marie-Sol Tate

-Accountant - Ben Hanger

-Accountant - Shelley Johnson

-Authorising payments for borrowing/lending:

-Deputy Chief Executive - Terry Collier

-Chief Accountant - Laurence Woolven Any other Council first signatory

-7 my officer obtained digitatory

-Bank payment and ICD portal trade authoriser:

-Deputy Chief Executive - Terry Collier Chief Accountant - Laurence Woolven

-Deputy Chief Accountant - Anna Russell

-Accountant - Ben Hanger

-Accountant - Shelley Johnson

-(ICD not bank) Accounting Technician - Marie-Sol Tate

-Transaction recording:

-Accounting Technician - Marie-Sol Tate

-Deputy Chief Accountant- Anna Russell Accountant - Ben Hanger

-Accountant - Shelley Johnson

-as part of segregation of duties, the authoriser must be

-separate from the person who sets up the transaction.

-1.7 Dealing limits Latera alle Mara a call lavorator acta

-Internally Managed Investments:The maximum for any one investment deal is subject to the

-lending limits detailed in the Council's Treasury Management

-Strategy.

-Externally Managed Investments (where applicable):

-The maximum amount placed with any single financial

-institution is determined and formalised through the

-guidelines contained in the Agreement between the Council

-1.8 and the Manager(s).

-List of approved Brokers used by the Council are named in TMP 11 : External

-brokers Service Providers
+1.6 Authorised officers Mainly Chief Accountant - Paul Taylor Deputy Chief Accountant - Anna Russell Also Accounting Assistant - Marie-Sol Tate Accounting Assistant - John Bradley-Turner Accountant - Shelley Johnson Accountant - Ben Hanger Authorising payments for borrowing/lending: Deputy Chief Executive - Terry Collier Chief Accountant - Paul Taylor Any other Council first signatory Bank payment and ICD portal trade authoriser: Deputy Chief Executive - Terry Collier Chief Accountant - Paul Taylor Deputy Chief Accountant - Anna Russell Accountant - Shelley Johnson Accountant - Ben Hanger (ICD not bank) Accounting Assistants - Marie-Sol Tate, John Bradley-Turner Transaction recording: Accounting Assistants - Marie-Sol Tate, John Bradley-Turner Deputy Chief Accountant- Anna Russell Accountant - Shelley Johnson Accountant - Ben Hanger as part of segregation of duties, the authoriser must be separate from the person who sets up the transaction.
+1.7 Dealing limits Internally Managed Investments: • The maximum for any one investment deal is subject to the lending limits detailed in the Council's Treasury Management Strategy.
+Externally Managed Investments (where applicable): The maximum amount placed with any single financial institution is determined and formalised through the guidelines contained in the Agreement between the Council and the Manager(s).
+1.8 List of approved brokers Brokers used by the Council are named in TMP 11: External Service Providers

-1.9 Policy on brokers' services It is the Council's policy to utilise the services between at least two brokers.
+7 Policy on brokers' services It is the Council's policy to utilise the services between at least two brokers.
 Tradition is usually used because they meet the Council's exact borrowing and lending requirements.
 However, each Tradition deal is judged against money market rates provided by other brokers to ensure competitiveness is maintained and that the best deal achieved for the Council.
 1.10 Policy on taping of conversations The Council does not tape conversations with brokers but brokers tape conversations with officers of the Council.
 1.11 Direct dealing practices Direct dealing is carried out with institutions subject to counterparty and maturity limits and dealing limits.
 Prior to undertaking direct dealing, the Council will ensure that each counterparty meets the Council creditworthiness criteria and has been provided with the Council's Standard Settlement Procedures.
 1.12 Settlement transmission procedures settlements are made by CHAPS. all CHAPS payments relating to settlement transactions (PL3 payment form) require authorisation by 1 authorised signatory. the details are transmitted by electronic CHAPs to the Council's bankers. all CHAPS payments made electronically via the bank require 2 authorised signatories 1.13 Documentation requirements For each deal undertaken a record should be prepared giving details of dealer, amount, period, counterparty, interest rate, dealing date, payments date and broker.
-Investments: 1.14 Arrangements concerning the management of counterparty funds The Council holds several trust funds.
+Investments: • deal ticket authorising the investment • confirmation from the broker • confirmation from the counterparty • Chaps payment transmission document Loans: • deal ticket with signature to agree loan • confirmation from the broker • confirmation from PWLB/market counterparty • Chaps payment transmission document for repayment of loan.
+1.14 Arrangements concerning the management of counterparty funds The Council holds several trust funds.
 The cash in respect of these funds is held in the Council's bank account but transactions are separately coded.
-Interest is paid on credit balances and
+Interest is paid on credit balances and calculated on a daily basis at Bank Rate plus 0.50%